Careers360 Logo

 Let QOR=x

-As we know that angle between tangent and radius of a circle is 90
+As we know, the angle between the agent and the radius of a circle is 90 degrees

 PQO=PRO=90